mbianchidev/clickhouse-demo/README.md

 For a full reference of the SQL syntax, check the [documentation](https://clickhouse.com/docs/en/sql-reference).

-## Running ClickHouse on Kubernetes - operator
+## Running ClickHouse on Kubernetes - Altinity operator

 First, you need to create a Kubernetes cluster.